AdobeDocs/app-builder/src/pages/resources/todo-app/lesson1.md

   - Developer Tooling
 ---

-# Lesson 1: Create a New Firefly App with the React Spectrum template
+# Lesson 1: Create a New App Builder App with the React Spectrum template

 In this lesson, we'll start bootstrapping the app with Runtime actions and the React Spectrum starter template.

 ## Initialization

-To initialize a Firefly app, let's use init command from the CLI.
+To initialize a App Builder app, let's use init command from the CLI.

 ```bash
 aio app init todo-app --no-extensions